 Consolation Tour D4 Little Naches to Enumclaw

 The road followed the river closely.
 I passed three campgrounds full of RVs, trucks, and ORVs along with several occupied pull outs.
 Clearly, this is a much loved place for the motorized crowd.
 The road was paved longer than I expected.
-You have to have a good road to move those RVs in.
+You have to have a good road to move those RVs and trailers in.

 After a few miles I passed a fish ladder.
 It's even marked on Google.
 What wasn't on Google was a slab of basalt that looked like a throne.
 I wanted to snap a picture with my tripod and wireless shutter, but alas, I couldn't find the parts.
+Imagine me sitting on it.

 The RVs thinned out.
 The trees grew lusher.
 I saw more conifer species in one place than I think I've ever seen: ponderosa, Doug fir, yellow cedar, red cedar, White pine, maybe even blue spruce.
 There weren't any views but the forest offered close up beauty.